top of page

 Mudi Coat and Texture:

-The texture may vary from fine to coarse and should not be wiry.
+The texture may vary from fine to a rougher texture and should not be wiry.
+The mane should be proportionate to coat length and slightly more pronounced in males.

 The correct coat lengths/types comprise: